-This guide is composed by Pat DePuy, a photographer and a content marketing expert working for Prime Social Marketing organization that offers content marketing and social mediamarketing services to different businesses, in particular to entrepreneurial photographer (by the way, they have a section on content marketing).
+This guide is composed by Pat DePuy, a photographer and a content marketing expert working for Prime Social Marketing organization that offers content marketing and social mediamarketing services to different businesses, in particular to entrepreneurial photographer.
 DePuy writes a lot of articles for their blog and publishes great high-quality content concerning a wide range of topics.
 Pat also manages Prime’s social media channels.

 Infographics has quite recently become an acknowledged tool of content marketing.
 It is really effective!
 In order to understand why, we need to define what exactly an infographic, after all, is.